LynchLab/QuantGenDocs/README.md

 # QuantGenDocs
 Matt's random quantgen stuff.

 These are just some random documents I am sharing with my self.
-Feel free to ask quetions.
+Feel free to ask questions.